kannancmohan/priX/sample/spring/spring4/README.txt

-// Method injection :following samples shows the 3 ways to instantiate prototype bean at runtime in a singleton Sample 12: Example demonstrating the use of ApplicationContextAware for Method injection Sample 13: Example demonstrating the use lookup-method for Method injection
+// Method injection :following samples shows the 3 ways to instantiate prototype bean at runtime in a singleton Sample 12: Example demonstrating the use of ApplicationContextAware for Method injection Sample 13: Example demonstrating the use lookup-method for Method injection Sample 14: Example demonstrating the use method replacement for Method injection
+//
+Sample 15: Example demonstrating how to log in Spring with SLF4J and Logback